EquiMed logo.

 Prevention

-Keeping the horse's hooves properly trimmed and shod is the best prevention.
+Keeping the horse's hoofs properly trimmed and shod is the best prevention.
 The farrier should use trimming and shoeing techniques that maximize movement and circulation in the foot, leading to good cartilage health.
 Barefoot horses that have properly shaped feet and are allowed freedom of movement seldom get sidebone.
 Extra sole, wall, and bar material, and steel shoes should be avoided whenever possible.

 Treatment